chenlabUIUC/Phonon-mapping-nanoscopy/README.md

 ## Reference
 If you find our codes are helpful to your publication, please cite:

-Chang Qian, Ethan Stanifer, Zhan Ma, Binbin Luo, Chang Liu, Lehan Yao, Wenxiao Pan,  Xiaoming Mao, Qian Chen, "Nanoscale Imaging of Phonon Modes and Reconfiguration in Topologically-Engineered Nanoparticle Lattices" _Nature_
+Chang Qian, Ethan Stanifer, Zhan Ma, Binbin Luo, Chang Liu, Lehan Yao, Wenxiao Pan,  Xiaoming Mao, Qian Chen, "Nanoscale Imaging of Phonon Modes and Reconfiguration in Topologically-Engineered Nanoparticle Lattices" submitted to _Nature_

 ## Getting started
 Codes can be used upon downloading: